sourcecred/docs/docs/beta/plugins/discord.md

 - `8`: Admin

 The `CLIENT_ID` is the application ID you copied in Step 3.
-For example, if your CLIENT_ID = 1234, the URL would be:
+For example, if your CLIENT_ID were 1234, the URL would be:

 `https://discordapp.com/api/oauth2/authorize?client_id=1234&scope=bot&permissions=66560`